-A feature newly introduced in Access Server since version 2.7.2 is the ability to create a cluster of Access Servers for the purpose of high availability and increased load capacity.
+A feature newly introduced in Access Server since the official release 2.7.4 is the ability to create a cluster of Access Servers for the purpose of high availability and increased load capacity.
 Such a cluster is an answer to the requirement that our customers have expressed for a high-availability solution and it also provides the ability to spread the load across multiple servers.
-There are still improvements coming to the product, like a new licensing system that lets you share a license across multiple nodes, and we are open to hearing feedback from our customers (use the support ticket system, please).
-Access Server 2.7.2 is a first phase implementation of a clustering feature.
+There are still improvements coming to the product, like a new licensing system that lets you share a license across multiple nodes, and we are of course open to hearing feedback from our customers (use the support ticket system, please).
+Access Server 2.7.4 is a first phase implementation of a clustering feature.

 A single OpenVPN Access Server contains everything it needs to offer its services to connecting VPN clients.
 All the user credentials, certificates, services, and access rules, can all be present on one Access Server.
 This is also a single point of failure.
-To resolve this we used to rely on our LAN-model UCARP/VRRP based failover system to run a standby server that can take over if the primary fails.
+To resolve this we used to rely in the past on our LAN-model UCARP/VRRP based failover system to run a standby server that can take over if the primary fails.
 However, that model is limited to running on a local network that supports VRRP/UCARP traffic to pass through.
 Some networks don’t allow this traffic.
 Amazon AWS for example doesn’t, so this model doesn’t work there.
 The cluster feature works on Amazon AWS and many other platforms as it doesn’t rely on this VRRP/UCARP type traffic.

-The solution is to separate the storage of certificates and credentials from the OpenVPN service daemons.
-Our cluster solution allows you to use a MySQL type database system (MySQL, MariaDB, Amazon RDS) to store all the configuration of the Access Server.
-These database systems can be single servers or clusters.
+In the cluster feature, we separate the storage of certificates and credentials from the OpenVPN service daemons.
+Our cluster solution allows you to use a MySQL type database system (MySQL, MariaDB, Amazon RDS, for example) to store all the configuration of the Access Server.
+These database systems can be single servers or clusters with high-availability.
 Amazon RDS for example can offer a fault-tolerant solution that automatically switches over to a backup server if the primary server fails, and is the recommended solutions at this time.
-Multiple Access Servers can then attach to this central database in clustering mode, and offer its VPN services.
-Using Amazon RDS is recommended as the database server clustering solution is also a high-availability solution, so it’s not a single point of failure.
-In a standard configuration, a DNS-based round-robin system can ensure that VPN clients will have a single address to connect to, like vpn.example.com, and this resolves at random to any of the nodes in your cluster setup.
+Multiple Access Servers in clustering mode can attach to such a central database and offer VPN services.
+A DNS-based round-robin system can ensure that VPN clients will have a single address to connect to, like vpn.example.com, and this resolves at random to any of the nodes in your cluster setup.
 A VPN will try these different servers in semi-random order.
-If an OpenVPN Access Server server fails, it will lead to a temporary connection failure for the connected clients, until the clients automatically tries to reconnect, and then connects to one of the other servers in the cluster.
-This should happen automatically.
+If an OpenVPN Access Server server fails, it will lead to a temporary connection failure for the connected client, until the client automatically tries to reconnect, and then ends up connecting to one of the other servers in the cluster.
 The failed server could then either be repaired, or it can be removed from the DNS records and a new Access Server could be setup, attached to the cluster, and then added to the round-robin DNS record to replace the failed node.

 As mentioned this is a first phase implementation.
-It is primarily aimed at Amazon AWS, where with tiered instances on Amazon AWS adding a new node can even be automated, and it will then be automatically licensed.
+It is primarily aimed at Amazon AWS, where with tiered instances on Amazon AWS adding a new node can even be automated, and it can then be automatically licensed.
 At the moment, a requirement is that each node has its own license, and tiered instances make this occur automatically.
 However, we recognize that a better licensing system where licenses can be shared across nodes in a cluster would be much more useful.
-We are therefore already taking steps to prepare for a new, more flexible licensing system that allows such a thing.
-This is expected to be released in 2019.
+We are therefore already taking steps to prepare for a new, more flexible licensing system that allows having one license shared across multiple nodes.
+This is expected to be released in Q3 or Q4 of 2019.

-We will also be continuing to improve this feature to make deployment and maintenance easier.
+We will also be continuing to improve the clustering feature to make deployment and maintenance easier.

 Some important notes